Brow Lift (Forehead Lift) in Philadelphia, PA

 Also referred to as the “traditional lift” is the most common type of brow lift.
 It involves an ear to ear incision.
 The downside to this type of procedure is a very large and potentially noticeable scar.
 This may also result in areas of numbness on the scalp.

-Another procedure which involves two or three small incisions in the scalp region.
+Another procedure involves two or three small incisions in the scalp region.
 The lift or elevation of the brow is done under the skin and the anchoring of the brow lift is performed either with sutures or with absorbable implants.
-While this technique is much less invasive the downside, it may not provide as much lift as more invasive technique.
+While this technique is much less invasive, the downside is that it may not provide as much lift as a more invasive technique.

 If neither the coronal lift or endoscopic brow lift sound right for you, you may opt for a mini brow lift.
 This involves incisions at four transition regions in the upper lateral brow.
 This dissection is similar to the coronal lift, without the incisions crossing the central four head.
 These decreases the risk for an exposed, visible scar.
 The final result from a mini brow lift will be towards the lateral brow which is often where the most significant elevation is necessary.

 Ideal Brow Lift candidates